moonrepo/espresso/README.md

 target = "es2016"
 ```

-## Why the name Espresso?
+## Why the name espresso?

-Espresso is currently a codename until I can think of something better, but there are a few reasons
+espresso is currently a codename until I can think of something better, but there are a few reasons
 for it.
 The current binary is named `espm`, which stands for EcmaScript Package Manager, and since
 the first 3 letters align with espresso, and JavaScript is already a coffee themed name, it made
 sense!